abego/extensionmethodjava/README.md

 #### Is that all?

 The idea of implementing extra functionality for a class in separate static methods is very popular.
-Actually this is the way a lot of "Utilitiy" classes are designed: they provide a set of static methods to implement some "commonly used" features, using the arguments passed into the methods.
+Actually this is the way a lot of "Utility" classes are designed: they provide a set of static methods implementing some "commonly used" features, using the arguments passed into the methods.

 The tricky part with extension methods starts when you want to cover not only